flenniken/statictea/docs/runFunction.md

 # funType_as

-Return the parameter type, one of: int, float, string, list, dict.
+Return the parameter type, one of: int, float, string, list, dict or bool.

 ~~~
 type(variable: any) string